-- Proposal form (including courses, committee signature, description) - Oral examination (one-hour) on the STL Thesis/Extended Research Paper, administered by the committee (and oral examination on the comprehensive if required by committee) - Prepare STL Oral Defense Certification form and give to Director prior to oral defense. - Thesis/Extended Research Paper Grade Report sheets (give one to each reader along with a copy of the thesis/extended research paper) - Submit corrected, fully-signed thesis/extended research paper (2 library-ready copies) to JST Associate Dean's Office - Fees: Graduation fee and Thesis fee
+- Submit Thesis Proposal form (including courses, committee signatures, and description of project). - Complete an oral examination (one-hour) on the STL Thesis/Extended Research Paper, administered by the committee (and an oral examination on the comprehensive, if required by committee). - Prepare STL Oral Defense Certification form and give to Director prior to oral defense. - Obtain Thesis/Extended Research Paper Grade Report sheets and give one to each reader, along with a copy of the thesis/extended research paper. - Submit corrected, fully-signed thesis/extended research paper (2 library-ready copies) to JST Associate Dean's Office. - Fees: Graduation fee and Thesis fee.